The world's largest aquifer storage unit supplies energy to the airport

 Since the summer of 2009, the aquifer storage unit at Stockholm Arlanda Airport – the largest of its kind in the world – has helped dramatically reduce energy use.
 Groundwater from the aquifer in the boulder ridge known as Brunkebergsåsen is used to cool facilities in the summer and heat them using the same system in the winter.

 The aquifer is a geological formation that stores groundwater with such a large capacity and permeability that the water can be used.
 There are a number of groundwater storage units in the Brunkebergsåsen ridge divided into hot and cold sections.

 The containment rooms in the ridge are comparable to a gigantic thermos.
 During the summer, cold water is pumped into the airport’s district cooling network.
 As the water runs through the system, it is heated up, and when it returns to the aquifer storage unit it has a temperature of around 20 degrees Centigrade.
 The heated water is then pumped underground and used in the winter to melt snow on the aircraft parking stands and to preheat the ventilation air in buildings.

 No groundwater is used in the process.
 Instead, the same volume is returned, pumped up through the pipes to the groundwater storage unit after it is used.

 The aquifer technology for recovering cooling and heating has been available for more than 25 years but had never been used before on the same scale as it has at Stockholm Arlanda Airport.
 It involves areas as large as one hundred football pitches.

-Using the aquifer, the airport can reduce its annual electricity consumption by 4 gigawatt hours (GWh) and its district heating use by about 15 GWh, or a total of 19 GWh, which is equivalent to the energy used annually by 2,000 single-family homes or at Malmö Airport.
+Using the aquifer, the airport can reduce its annual energy use by 19 gigawatt-hours (GWh), which is equivalent to the energy used by 2,000 single-family homes.